rohanmr/picsapp/README.md

+# picsapp

-# Download the Code and Run
+Download the Code and Run

-# npm start
+npm start